-The UVW, unloading vehicle weight, given in the chart above is the weight of the motorhome with the options as ordered, and installed at the factory.
+The UVW, unloaded vehicle weight, given in the chart above is the weight of the motorhome with the options as ordered, and installed at the factory with the fuel tank full.
 To determine the actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
 The most common are those used by states to weigh trucks used along the highway.
 In rural areas grain elevators are a good source and another would be a gravel pit.
 If you have trouble locating scales, a call to your State Highway Patrol will usually find them very cooperative in assisting you.